Current state of day-zero support

 “Support” is a tricky and misused word.
 Management vendors must know what to support, and what additional functionality must be added for each release.
 Often, device management vendor’s claim of “support” actually means that new features such as configuration profiles are not included in their base product on day zero.
 This leaves their customers to piece it together.

 In addition, supporting new configuration profiles is only a small part of supporting the latest Apple operating system release.
-Vendors must also support new mobile device management (MDM) commands, like Lost Mode, and all Apple services (Device Enrollment Program, Volume Purchase Program and Apple School Manager).
+Vendors must also support new mobile device management (MDM) commands and all Apple services like Apple Business Manager and Apple School Manager.

 It starts with the betas

 When new operating systems are on the horizon, organizations expect their device management vendors will support the Apple betas as well.
 Organizations need this support in order to adequately test Apple releases prior to their general availability.
 New operating system features may appear to be benign, but are in fact incredibly impactful.
-For instance, the macOS Sierra iCloud Desktop and Documents syncing feature released in 2016 appeared to be a benevolent consumer-focused feature at first glance, yet its release impacted the macOS upgrade and enrollment process, the end user experience, and corporate security practices.
-If a device management provider doesn’t assess and support new features like these, there can be major ramifications.
+If a device management provider doesn’t assess and support new features, there can be major ramifications.

 At Jamf, we are dedicated to helping organizations succeed with Apple.
 In fact, it’s our mission statement.
 In order to achieve our mission, it is critical that we support all of Apple’s releases either on the day they become generally available or before, and we have been doing so since 2002.